japsuu/KorpiEngine/docs/Entity_Model.md

 ### Spatial Entity Component

 Spatial Entity Components are components that can be inherited by other components to provide access to the object's position, rotation, and scale.
 They maintain a spatial hierarchy, which allows for parent-child relationships between components.
+Entities cannot be nested, but components can be.

 These are the ONLY components allowed to have dependencies on other components.
 It would be impossible to build spatial hierarchies otherwise.
 The references are ONLY used to update the hierarchy.